yann-ybi/Adv-Operating-Systems-VM/memory/src/Readme.md

-# Memory Scheduler for VMs

-The Memory Scheduler is designed to dynamically adjust the allocated memory of virtual machines (VMs) based on their actual needs.
-It ensures efficient memory utilization while protecting both the host and VMs from running out of memory.

-## Initialization:

-Connect to the local hypervisor (qemu:///system).
-Fetch the list of all active VMs/domains.
-Determine the available memory on the host.
-Gathering VM Memory Metrics:

-## Algorithm:

-### For each active VM:
-We set the memory stats period to collect detailed statistics.
-We fetch the current memory details like balloon memory and unused memory.
-We calculate the actual memory in use.
-We determine if the VM has excess memory (above a 100MB threshold) that can be released.
-We determine if the VM needs additional memory (below a 200MB threshold).

-### Memory Redistribution Among VMs:
-For VMs that require additional memory:
-We look for other VMs that have excess memory.
-We reallocate the surplus memory from these VMs to the ones in need.
-We ensure that the transfer of memory does not exceed 50MB at once, to achieve a gradual memory release.

-### Allocating Free Memory from Host:
-If the VMs still require additional memory and the host has more than a 200MB threshold of available memory:
-We allocate the required memory from the host to the VM, ensuring the host retains at least 200MB.

-### Clean-Up:
-Release all dynamically allocated resources.

-The Memory Scheduler effectively manages memory distribution among VMs, ensuring optimal performance for both VMs and the host.
-The algorithm ensures fairness, efficiency, and system stability.
+# MemoryScheduler Algorithm

+## Introduction:
+The MemoryScheduler function is designed to dynamically adjust the memory allocation of active VMs running on a host system.
+The function takes into account various constraints to ensure optimal performance for both the VMs and the host

+## Algorithm Overview:
+Data Collection:

+We fetch the list of all active VMs (domains)
+For each VM, collect memory statistics such as the total balloon memory and the unused memory.
+Calculate available host memory.

+### Memory Need Assessment:
+If a VM's unused memory is below a threshold (DOMAIN_MIN_UNUSED_MEMORY), calculate the additional memory it requires.
+If a VM's unused memory exceeds an upper threshold (EXCESS_THRESHOLD), determine how much memory can be released without dropping below a safe threshold.

+### Memory Reallocation:
+Before any reallocation, ensure that the VM's and the host's memory after the adjustment will stay within safe boundaries.
+For VMs needing additional memory:
+First, try to reallocate memory from VMs that have excess memory to spare.
+If still more memory is needed and the host can provide it without dropping below its own safety threshold, allocate from the host.
+Safety Constraints:

+A VM will not release memory if its unused memory is <= 100MB (DOMAIN_MIN_UNUSED_MEMORY).
+Memory releases from VMs are gradual, no more than a fixed amount (MAX_MEMORY_RELEASE) at once.
+The host will not allocate memory to VMs if it will be left with <= 200MB (HOST_MIN_UNUSED_MEMORY) of available memory.

+## Detailed Steps:
+### Initialization:
+Connect to the host system's hypervisor.
+Set memory statistic intervals for each VM for accurate data collection.
+Initialize data structures for storing VM statistics and memory allocation needs.
+Memory Assessment:

+### For each VM, check its unused memory:
+If below DOMAIN_MIN_UNUSED_MEMORY, compute how much more it requires without exceeding the VM's maximum memory limit.
+If above EXCESS_THRESHOLD and the VM can release more than MAX_MEMORY_RELEASE without dropping below the safety threshold, determine the amount it can release.

+### Memory Re-Allocation Loop:
+For each VM pair (i, j) where VM i needs more memory and VM j has excess memory to release:
+Transfer memory from j to i, ensuring the transfer amount respects the MAX_MEMORY_RELEASE constraint.
+Update the VMs' current memory and their memory needs.
+For VMs that still need more memory, allocate from the host if the host has enough memory to spare without violating the HOST_MIN_UNUSED_MEMORY constraint.
+Finalization:

+Free dynamically allocated memory to prevent memory leaks.

+## Conclusion:
+The MemoryScheduler function, when called periodically, ensures that VMs get the memory they require while maintaining a balance to ensure the stability and performance of both the VMs and the host system.